-See Note 5 for a discussion of the order issued by the KCC on July 20, 2001 in the KCC's docket investigating the proposed separation of Westar Energy's electric utility businesses (including us) from its non-utility businesses and other aspects of Westar Energy's unregulated businesses.
+See Note 7 for a discussion of the order issued by the KCC on July 20, 2001 in the KCC's docket investigating the proposed separation of our electric utility businesses from our non-utility businesses and other aspects of our unregulated businesses.

-Effective July 1, 2002, Westar Energy entered into an outsourcing agreement with a newly formed subsidiary of Protection One, named Protection One Data Services, Inc. (PODS), pursuant to which Westar Energy outsourced to PODS a significant portion of the services and functions previously performed by Westar Energy's internal information technology department.
-On August 16, 2002, the KCC initiated an investigation as to whether participation by Westar Energy and PODS in this transaction and relationship is consistent with Kansas law, including Westar Energy's and our statutory obligation to provide efficient and reliable service to Kansas customers at just and reasonable rates.
+Effective July 1, 2002, we entered into an outsourcing agreement with a newly formed subsidiary of Protection One, named Protection One Data Services, Inc. (PODS), pursuant to which we outsourced to PODS a significant portion of the services and functions previously performed by our internal information technology department.
+On August 16, 2002, the KCC initiated an investigation as to whether participation by us and PODS in this transaction and relationship is consistent with Kansas law, including our and KGE's statutory obligation to provide efficient and reliable service to Kansas customers at just and reasonable rates.
 A technical hearing concerning this matter is scheduled for December 12, 2002.
 Subject to the outcome of the investigation, the KCC conditionally approved an accounting order to preserve the cost savings attributable under the agreement.

-On November 8, 2002, the KCC issued an order, which requires Westar Energy and us to initiate a corporate and financial restructuring, among other things.
-See Note 5 for additional information.
+On November 8, 2002, the KCC issued an order which requires us to initiate a corporate and financial restructuring, among other things.
+See Note 7 for additional information.

-FERC Proceeding
+FERC Proceedings